EXPAND TO FULL SCREEN

 1920x1440/1440P, Digital Projection Print, 2K DCI.

 Produced and Directed by Robert Lundahl.
 Cinematogaphy and Editing by Robert Lundahl.
-PBS.
+PBS Broadcast and Free Speech TV Cable Documentary.

-Narrated by Gary Farmer, “Unconquering the Last Frontier” explores the causes and effects of the ongoing salmon crisis in the Pacific Northwest, focusing on the Elwha River.
+Narrated by Gary Farmer qnd scored by Tony Saunders with Tower of Power’s Larry Braggs, “Unconquering the Last Frontier” explores the causes and effects of the ongoing salmon crisis in the Pacific Northwest, focusing on the Elwha River.

 “Song on the Water” The Return of the Great Canoes

 Produced and Directed by Robert Lundahl.
-Cinematogaphy and Editing by Robert Lundahl.
+Cinematography and Editing by Robert Lundahl.
 Location Sound, Paul Hawxhurst.

 “Who Are My People?”